KNOW YOUR RHEUMATOLOGIST

 “How will we know if the disease is getting worse?
 Is there a way we can keep this from happening?”

 3. If your rheumatologist seems out of touch with general Sjogren’s knowledge, it may still might be possible to work together.
 This could be worth it if you have few options.
 You might try this approach:

 “Would you be willing to look at this Clinical Practice Guideline from the Sjogren’s Foundation with me as we talk about my care?”

 “I have a ___ (a journal article, a Sjogren’s Foundation brochure, etc.) that addresses my concern about ___.
 Would you be willing to read this so we can discuss my concern in the near future?”

 Make a plan for connecting: Phone, email, follow-up visit.

-See the User Guide and Sjogren's Is More Than "Just Sicca" handout for more ideas, including examples for how to counter common misperceptions.
+See the User Guide and Sjogren's Is More Than "Just Sicca" handout and MYTHS ABOUT SJOGREN'S for more ideas, including examples for how to counter common misperceptions.

-Please see the Clinician Handouts page to learn more about how to choose and share Sjogren's material with your doctors.
+Please see the Handouts for Clinicians page to learn more about how to choose and share Sjogren's material with your doctors.